tomkimpson/PTAStateSpaceAnalysis/README.md

 ### Etymology

-Argus draws its name from the hundred-eyed giant of Greek mythology, Argus Panoptes.
+Argus draws its name from the hundred-eyed giant of Greek mythology.

-In a pulsar timing array, multiple pulsars across the sky act as a network of cosmic "eyes" continuously watching for gravitational waves.
+In a pulsar timing array, multiple pulsars across the sky act as a network of cosmic "eyes", continuously watching for gravitational waves.